 Financial regulators such as the Securities and Futures Commission in Hong Kong, in limited circumstances, entertain negotiation resulting in reduced sanctions or declinations to prosecute.
 India and China have no non-prosecution agreement or DPA system, although in practice, self-reporting and co-operation may be taken into account in mitigation.

 DPAs were introduced in Singapore in late 2018.
 This followed on the heels of the first multi-jurisdictional DPA entered into with the US DOJ involving Singaporean authorities.
 This was a rare example of a Singapore company being penalised by the Singapore authorities under national anti-bribery laws for bribery committed abroad.
 It was by far the highest penalty levied against a Singapore company and was the first DPA involving co-operation between the Brazil, Singapore and US authorities.
-Singapore’s DPA regime is similar to the UK’s except that Singapore DPAs cover a more limited range of criminal offences and Singapore prosecutors are not required to issue guidelines on when a DPA is appropriate and on what ‘discounts’ may be offered in the case of self-reporting, meaning that prosecutors retain maximum flexibility.
+Singapore’s DPA regime is similar to that of the United Kingdom, except that Singapore DPAs cover a more limited range of criminal offences and Singapore prosecutors are not required to issue guidelines on when a DPA is appropriate and on what ‘discounts’ may be offered in the case of self-reporting, meaning that prosecutors retain maximum flexibility.
 Further, the Singapore DPA regime is unusual in that, unlike other jurisdictions with a DPA regime, Singapore has not yet introduced a corporate bribery offence, which means that there is likely to be less of an incentive to self-report and seek a DPA.